 Cabinetry can make or break a kitchen.
 Both utilitarian and decorative, cabinets can define a space and make it feel really personalized.
 Here are our tips for installing your cabinets and adding a little creative flair to your kitchen.

 Think about how high your microwave should be.
-If you’re planning on embedding your microwave among the cabinets, take some quick measurements to make sure it’s at the right height for your family.
+If you’re planning on embedding your microwave among the kitchen cabinets, take some quick measurements to make sure you’ll have enough cabinet space for your kitchen.
 For adults, the standard height tends to be 15 inches above the countertop.
-For kids, consider a below the counter position so your wee ones can reach their snacks.
+For kids, consider placing in the lower cabinets position so your little ones can reach their snacks.

 Go green!
-If you’re tearing out old cabinets, don’t just drive a sledgehammer through them.
-Be more intentional about your remodel and unscrew your cabinets from the wall so then can be used by someone else.
+If you’re tearing out old wood cabinets, don’t just drive a sledgehammer through them.
+Be more intentional about your remodel and unscrew your cabinets from the wall so they can be used by someone else.

-Consider adding decor details to your cabinets.
-Having a glass door or display shelving for your dinnerware can add a lot of personality and openness to your kitchen.
+Consider adding decor details to your wood cabinets.
+Having glass front cabinets or open shelves for your dinnerware can add a lot of personality and openness to your kitchen.

 Installing new cabinets yourself?
-Remove all the doors and drawers from your new units to make them easier to install and save yourself from damaging your nice new hardware at first go.
+Remove all the cabinet doors and drawers from your new units to make them easier to install and save yourself from damaging your nice new cabinet hardware.

 If you’re not sure what you want out of your cabinets, try going to a cabinet retailer or wholesaler that also offers design services.
 Often, they will help you measure your space and help plan your kitchen layout.